-There are quite a number of types of yogas these days that try to differentiate themselves from one another and emphasize certain aspects of the entire practice of yoga.
-Traditionally, yoga works on the body, mind and spirit, though most Western yogas tend to focus on the body.
+What Is the best type of yoga for you?
+There are quite a number of types of yoga these days that try to differentiate themselves from one another and emphasize certain aspects of the entire practice of yoga.
+Traditionally, yoga works on the body, mind and spirit, though most Western based yoga tend to focus on the body.

 Types of Yoga to Try

 There are so many different types of yoga to try, it can be hard to know where to start!
 This guide will help you figure out which type of yoga is right for you.
 Whether you’re looking for a relaxing experience or a challenging workout, there’s a type of yoga out there for you.

 Here are the different types of yoga:

 Next we will help you find the one that’s right for you.

 What Is the Best Type of Yoga for You?

 Hatha yoga is the most traditional of all the forms of yoga, and dates back thousands of years.
 The name means willful or forceful, and the word is a combination of hat (sun) and ha (moon) representing power and balance.